What's the Difference Between Lox, Smoked Salmon, and Gravlax?

 Nova lox, specifically, is made from Nova Scotian salmon that is cured then cold-smoked.
 Nova lovers value its saltiness and smokiness.

-Like lox, gravlax is cured in a salt brine but, in the style of Scandinavian tradition, is seasoned with dill, salt, and sugar.
-Some gravlax preparations include horseradish, white peppercorns, juniper berries, and even aquavit!
+Like lox, gravelox is cured in a salt brine but, in the style of Scandinavian tradition, is seasoned with dill, salt, and sugar.
+Some gravelox preparations include horseradish, white peppercorns, juniper berries, and even aquavit!

 If you are a fan of deli pastrami, you’ll love pastrami salmon.
 Featuring pastrami’s traditional blend of herbs and spices, pastrami salmon can be prepared from smoked salmon or from gravlax.
 Either way, it can be enjoyed any way that you would prepare traditional pastrami, including as a sandwich with rye bread, grainy mustard, and tangy sauerkraut.